Azure/terraform-azurerm-avm-res-resources-resourcegroup/examples/default/_header.md

-# Default example
+# terraform-azurerm-ecm-res-resource-resourcegroup

-This deploys the module in its simplest form.
+This module is used to deploy an Azure Resource Group